Error-331/code_tests/docs/bible/links.md

 Lifestyle Matters - July 31 (Charismatic people, without follow-through and integrity, are unreliable leaders; Let's not overlook the importance of people's actions in displaying the beliefs of their hearts; Let's not overlook the importance of people's actions in displaying the beliefs of their hearts);

+Our Intercessor - August 1 (When words fail us, it does not mean we have failed.
+It is an opportunity to lean further into the aid of the Holy Spirit);

+Promise of Power - August 2 (The power of the Holy Spirit is the strength of God in us; God uses his power to reveal the kindness, generosity, and purity of his heart);

 ## Misc

 Христос и Крест (Франко);